cp-psource/upfront/docs/tutorial-tweaking.md

 Let’s explore this further by creating an animated button style.

 Drag a new Button Element onto your site, and then go into the Settings and create a new preset.
-I am calling mine <pre>NoFill</pre>.
+I am calling mine `NoFill`.

-Let’s give this button a 3px wide border, and select one of our theme colors for it (I have gone with the green, which for me happens to be <pre>#ufc0</pre>).
+Let’s give this button a 3px wide border, and select one of our theme colors for it (I have gone with the green, which for me happens to be `#ufc0`).
 I have also made the background transparent and given button text the same color we used before.

 For the hover state, I have kept all values the same, but made the button text white.
 Now before proceeding further, let’s click **OK** and save the layout (always remember to save your progress!).